Suprascapular notch: Types

 The second method of suprascapular notch typing yields more practical approach in clinical diagnosis of the suprascapular nerve entrapment.

-Clinical Relevance
+Clinical significance

 As the suprascapular nerve passes through the suprascapular notch, it is a common site of entrapment for the nerve.

 Suprascapular notch stenosis is a narrowing of the notch internal space that can potentially compress the suprascapular nerve leading to suprascapular nerve entrapment.
 Al-Redouan, Hudak, Nanka & Kachlik 2020 predicted the morphological pattern of the suprascapular notch stenosis revealing higher incidence in the discrete notch (Type V according to the parametric measurements typing system).
-Two main suprascapular stenosis pattern:
+There are two main suprascapular stenosis patterns: